apollographql/rover-init-starters/start-with-typescript/getting-started.md

 ## Run test requests in Sandbox

 As you update your schema, Apollo Sandbox lets you validate your changes by testing requests and examining the actual server responses.

+When you want to test your subgraph server in isolation, use the Sandbox running at http://localhost:4001, started by the `npm run dev` command.
+We recommend this when you're just starting out, or when you want to focus on a specific subgraph server.

+When you want to test the supergraph as a whole, use the Sandbox running at http://localhost:4000, started by the `rover dev` command.
+We recommend this any time you have more than one subgraph in your supergraph.

 # Publishing your changes to GraphOS Studio